zhuoyuchen936/zhuoyuchen936.github.io/_pages/about.md

 - *2021* The Second Prize of Outstanding Students in Shuli College of SUSTech (Top 10% in SUSTech)
 - *2020* The Second prize of National College Students FPGA Innovation Design Competition
 - *2018* The Second Prize of Outstanding Students in SUSTech (Top 20% in SUSTech)

-# 📖 Educations
-- *2022.09 - Present*, PhD in Microelectronics Science and Engineering, Southern University of Science and Technology.
-- *2018.08 - 2022.06*: &nbsp;🎉🎉 BEng in Microelectronics Science and Engineering, School of Microelectronics, Southern University of Science and Technology.
-GPA: 3.52/4.00 RANK: 4/35
-- *2015.09 - 2018.06*: &nbsp;🎉🎉 Xi'an Tie Yi High School

 # 💻 Internships